codeznate/SYST-230-Project-/README.md

 Navigate to http://127.0.0.1:5000
 Website should work so far, quiz page being modified to add more questions and better results coming soon.

+Notes**
+127.0.0.1 is a loopback address, your computer sends traffic through itself, so it never reaches an outside network.
+Any computer should be able to run this.

 George Mason University
 9/30/2025